SEU-CT-Recon/crip/README.md

 <p align="center">
   <img src="crip.png" />
 </p>
-An all-in-one tool for Cone-Beam CT Data IO, Pre/Post-process, Physics, Dual Energy, Low Dose and everything only except Reconstruction.
+An all-in-one tool for Cone-Beam CT Data IO, Pre/Post-process, Physics, Dual Energy, Low Dose and everything.

-:warning: crip is still under very "agile" development and **no** API consistency between versions are guaranteed.
+:warning: crip is still under very "agile" development and **no** API consistency and correctness validation between versions are guaranteed.
 Use at your own risk! :construction:

 ## Install